talfik2/countries_external_debt_stock_prices_same/README.md

 Source of data is : https://www.gapminder.org/data/

-I used Sklearn's `SimpleImputer` to replacing Na values.
+I used Sklearn's `SimpleImputer` to replace Na values.

 Detected how many clusters do I need for the best practice by DataCamp's custom function. (https://campus.datacamp.com/courses/unsupervised-learning-in-python/clustering-for-dataset-exploration?ex=6)